 (c) When playing the 10th hole beyond the white posts on the right-hand side.

-In addition, when playing the 14th hole, if a ball comes to rest in the water hazard in front of the green a ball may be played from the dropping zone under Rule 26-1 (one stroke penalty).
-In the event of a water hazard having no visible markings it is to be treated as a lateral water hazard.
+When playing the 14th hole, if a ball comes to rest in the penalty area in front of the green a ball may be played under penalty from the dropping zone under Rule 17-1.

 3. IMMOVABLE OBSTRUCTIONS